zenitechcs/repomix/README.md

 repomix --init
 ```

+### Docker Usage
-You can run it using Docker 🐳
+You can also run Repomix using Docker 🐳
+This is useful if you want to run Repomix in an isolated environment or prefer using containers.

 ```bash
 # Basic usage (current directory)